johanhelsing/matchbox/examples/custom_signaller/README.md

 ### Run

 - Use a web browser and navigate to <http://127.0.0.1:1334>
-- Open the console to see the Iroh ID, this can be used from native node
+- Open the console to see the Iroh ID and room join URL
+- In a second browser tab, open the room join URL.
+It should look like this: <http://127.0.0.1:1334#000DEADBEEF....FFF>